Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 • Cough: Especially at night or after lying down.

-• Weakness: The dog shows less endurance and is exhausted more quickly.
+• Weakness: The dog shows less stamina and tires more quickly.

-• Syncope (fainting): Short-term loss of consciousness, especially during physical exertion.
+• Syncope (fainting spells): Brief loss of consciousness, especially during physical exertion.

-Diagnosis of dilated cardiomyopathy is usually made through a combination of the following methods:
+Dilated cardiomyopathy is usually diagnosed using a combination of the following methods:

-• Clinical Examination: The veterinarian will look for heart murmurs and abnormal heart rhythms.
+• Clinical examination: The veterinarian will listen for heart murmurs and abnormal heart rhythms.

-• X-ray: To assess the size and shape of the heart and possible fluid buildup in the lungs or abdomen.
+• X-ray: To assess the size and shape of the heart, as well as any possible fluid accumulation in the lungs or abdomen.

-• Ultrasound (echocardiography): The most accurate method to evaluate the structure and function of the heart.
-The enlargement of the heart chambers and the reduced pump performance can be made visible.
+• Ultrasound (Echocardiography): The most accurate method for assessing the structure and function of the heart.
+This allows for the visualization of enlargement of the heart chambers and reduced pumping capacity.

-• Electrocardiogram (ECG): Used to check the electrical activity of the heart and detect arrhythmias.
+• Electrocardiogram (ECG): To check the electrical activity of the heart and to detect arrhythmias.

 Treatment of cardiomyopathy